-The structural arrangement in cancellous bone created a porous area that can indicate different cellular structure patterns including concave, convex, or hybrid cells.
+The structural arrangement in cancellous bone created a porous area that can indicate different cellular structure patterns including concave, convex, or hybrid cells (Fig. 1).
 In the bone, which has osteoporosis condition the porosity of this area becomes bigger and the cells may have different sizes.
 The bone-inspired cellular structure is introduced based on the hybrid design of cancellus bone in [29], [30] and contained two different sub-cells.
 Fig.2 represents a schematic architecture of a bone-inspired cellular structure and the geometrical parameters of its unit cell.
 For a composite bio-inspired cellular structure, the isotropic and orthotropic mechanical properties in different directions are calculated based on the following sections.